ConvertKit/convertkit-wordpress/readme.txt

 Embedding ConvertKit forms on your WordPress web site with the ConvertKit Plugin is quick and simple:

 - Choose a default form to be displayed below each individual Post Type (Pages, Posts and other public Post Types, such as WooCommerce Products)
-- Choose a specific form to be dispalyed below a specific Page, Post or custom post type
+- Choose a specific form to be displayed below a specific Page, Post or custom post type
 - Turn off form embedding at both site wide and/or individual Page/Post level

 For greater control, ConvertKit forms can be displayed in specific sections of your WordPress site's content, sidebars and footers by: